JohnkeyLee/SalutePinkWink-pandas-matplotlib-dataframe/README.md

 # SaultePinkWink
 This Repo contains what I learned from "the great teacher"
 ### PinkWink

-The whole process is to learn _**the data process and analysis**_
+## How to data process and express
-## Title: Basic of Python, Pandas and Matplotlib  via analysis of CCTV in Seoul
 ***
-The below csv files show you the results with the python code in this repo
+The below csv files and figures show you the results with the python code in this repo
 ***
 ### 1-panda-advanced-function
 [1-panda-advanced-function.csv](https://github.com/JohnkeyLee/SaultePinkWink-chapter-1/files/11193096/1-panda-advanced-function.csv)